nikrays/zapret2/docs/manual.en.md

 zapret cannot bypass IP-based blocks.
 IP blocks come in various forms.

-1. **Full IP block.** Absolutely nothing gets through—no pings, no port connections.
+1. **Full IP block.** Absolutely nothing gets through-no pings, no port connections.
 Communication is impossible without a proxy.
 2. **Port or L4 protocol block.** For example, pings (ICMP) work, but no TCP ports connect, while UDP traffic still passes.
 Alternatively, a specific port like TCP 443 might be blocked.
 A TCP port block means all packets with that destination port are dropped.
 The connection hangs on an endless loop of sending SYN requests; the 3-way handshake never completes.
 Communication is impossible without a proxy.
 3. **Partial IP/port block.** The 3-way handshake completes successfully, but after that, anything you send results in a hang or an RST (reset) packet.
 The very fact that the connection establishes suggests the potential existence of "whitelisted" messages that could grant access.
-These might be requests with approved SNIs or packets using a different protocol altogether—something other than TLS.
+These might be requests with approved SNIs or packets using a different protocol altogether - something other than TLS.
 You can only bypass this block if you have specific information on how to "pierce" it, or if you are technically proficient and persistent enough to test various options manually.

-**blockcheck2** is designed to assist in identifying IP blocks, but it does not provide an automated verdict—you must decide whether a block exists based on its actions.
+**blockcheck2** is designed to assist in identifying IP blocks, but it does not provide an automated verdict - you must decide whether a block exists based on its actions.

 The first step is checking port availability via `nc` or `ncat`.
 These must be installed, as they may not be included in your system out of the box. `ncat` is preferred because it offers more features and handles IPv6 reliably.
 If neither is installed, the test is canceled.
 Automated decision-making is hindered by the inconsistent exit codes across different versions of netcat.
 Some versions do not return success or failure codes at all, providing only version-specific text messages.